 The attribution of long-term variable compensation components (equity compensation plans) is deferred for a period of three years from the date of allocation, as is the case with the deferred compensation in cash.
 Likewise, the equity compensation plans provide for adjustment and reclaiming mechanisms (clawback).
-These apply in the event of a negative impact of the key figures applying to the allocation of deferred compensation due to a retroactive correction to a restatement of the annual accounts and in the case of damage to Swiss Life as a result of a violation of statutory, regulatory or compliance standards.
+These apply in the event of a negative impact of the key figures applying to the allocation of deferred compensation due to a retroactive correction of an annual account (restatement) and in the case of damage to Swiss Life as a result of a violation of statutory, regulatory or compliance standards.
 If the employment relationship is terminated by a participant during the three-year term of the equity compensation plan, the future entitlements expire worthless.

-Compensation to members of the Board of Directors
+Compensation to Members of the Board of Directors

-The members of the Board of Directors are granted exclusively fixed compensation.
-This is paid 70% in cash and 30% in Swiss Life Holding shares; the shares are subject to a three-year-year blocking period from the date of allocation.
+The Members of the Board of Directors are granted exclusively fixed compensation.
+This is paid 70% in cash and 30% in Swiss Life Holding shares; the shares are subject to a three-year blocking period from the date of allocation.